-Recently I had the opportunity to speak for a homeschooling support group in Michigan.
-After the meeting was over, I enjoyed being able to talk to many of the ladies that were there.
-One lady came up to me, and thanked me for sharing honestly about some of the difficulties I faced in my parenting and homeschooling.
+Homeschool mom burnout is the bleak side of homeschooling that people don’t like to talk about!
+I recently had the opportunity to speak for a homeschooling support group.
+When the meeting was over, I enjoyed talking to many of the ladies that were there.
+One lady came up to me and thanked me for sharing honestly about some of the difficulties I faced in my parenting and homeschooling.

 I love what Christine Field said about this very issue in her book “Help for the Harried Homeschooler“.